CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 ---

 ## Database Setup
+**NOTE:** You may skip this step if a Codeup instructor is hosting your database for you

 Before we can use the Spring framework's built-in data access abilities, we need a database user for our application.
 Configure a new data source in your project or login into your mysql server using the terminal client and run the following queries: